anonyco/IDL-Property-Observer/README.md

 ### Quick Start

 Drop the following above your code in the HTML of the page.
-I call this library "framework agnostic" because whatever framework, build system, or language abstraction (such as CoffeeScript) you are using (if any), there is likely a way to include this above your code the page.
+I call this library "framework agnostic" because whatever framework, build system, or language abstraction (such as CoffeeScript) you are using (if any), there is likely a way to include this library above your code in the page.

 ````HTML